-The state of Wyoming has been receiving praise lately regarding the state’s excellent fiscal situation.
+The state of Wyoming has been receiving praise lately regarding the state’s excellent fiscal ratings.
 Something that remains relatively rare even a long decade after the Great Recession that emptied many state budgets around the nation.
-A financial watchdog group recently gave Wyoming a sterling grade in its review of the state’s fiscal situation.
+A financial watchdog group recently gave Wyoming’s Sterling Finances a Grade “A” in its review of the state’s fiscal situation.
 It noted that future debt payments will be more manageable as a result of the surplus.

 Here’s a breakdown of the recent fiscal praise given to Wyoming, and why the state has enjoyed such tranquil financial waters lately.

 According to a recent report issued by Truth in Accounting (TIA), a conservative fiscal watchdog that monitors state budget surpluses, Wyoming has one of the greatest “taxpayer surpluses” in the nation.
 TIA considers a “taxpayer surplus” to be the amount of money left over after all of a state’s outstanding debt is paid off.
 In the case of Wyoming, the state would still have $20,800 per taxpayer if it paid off all of its bills, according to the report.

 The report illustrates that Wyoming and Alaska benefits tremendously from the energy-intensive industries across the state, which generate vast sums of money despite its relatively scant population.
 With relatively few citizens living there, states such as Wyoming and Alaska have a far easier time managing their fiscal budgets than populous states such as New Jersey or Illinois, two states at the bottom of the list.